 Modeled after a spring market fair in the town of Avalon in the year 1360, the “MedFair” was started by a group of University of Oklahoma grad students.
-Today, the medieval-themed arts festival is a living history featuring educational exhibits, demonstrations, games, over 40 food vendors, arts and crafts, and entertainment on seven stages.
+Today, the medieval-themed arts festival is a living history featuring educational exhibits, games, over 40 food vendors, arts and craft demonstrations, and entertainment on seven stages.
 You can enjoy the king’s court and witness mermaids, jousting knights, jugglers, dancers, and wandering minstrels as they keep the medieval village active from 10 a.m. to 7 p.m. all weekend.

 Shop 180-plus artisan and maker booths in the 14th-century market.
 Offerings range from wood crafts and stained glass to armor, costume pieces, jewelry, hair garlands, and watches.

 Don’t Miss: King Arthur and his knights, Lady Mermaid, and Simpkin the Fool.